 The power of the Minister administering the Land Administration Act 1997 under Part 4 of that Act to reserve Crown land shall, in relation to the implementation of the agreements, be construed to include power to reserve land in strata or layers above or below ground level.

-[Section 8 amended by No. 31 of 1997 s.
+[Section 8 amended: No. 31 of 1997 s.
 29(2).]

 9. Power to grant easements over reserves